NanYoMy/ImageAbstraction/README.md

 __Note__: This project use ARC (automatic reference counting) and can only be compiled with Xcode versions 4.2+.

+As a course requirement, all image processing related code is written in C++ while everything else is written in Objective-C.

 References
 ==========
 - "Real-Time Video Abstraction": www.cs.northwestern.edu/~holger/Research/papers/videoabstraction.pdf